kevin-allen/unetTracker/documentation/install.md

 ssh -N -L 8889:localhost:8889 kevin@a230-pc89
 ```

-Then paste the address of the jupyter server into your browser.
+Then paste the address of the Jupyter server into your browser.
 It should look like `http://localhost:8889/lab?token=d0427240ec80edfab108b8a0e69a3d8sdfasdfasdfasdfa6`

-You will have to make sure that the jupyter lab extensions are enable (click on the icon that looks like a puzzel piece called extension manager, far left of the jupyter lab window).
+You will have to make sure that the jupyter lab extensions are enabled (click on the icon that looks like a puzzle piece called extension manager, far left of the jupyter lab window).